Vitamin C: benefits, dosage, contraindications

 Osteoarthritis ✪✪✪✪✪

-Dietary vitamin C consumption by subjects suffering from osteoarthritis seems to slow disease progression.
-Clinical research also suggests that taking vitamin C as calcium ascorbate at a dose of 1 gram per day for 2 weeks significantly reduces the pain and severity of osteoarthritis compared to placebo, although the effects are less than those observed with nonsteroidal anti-inflammatory drugs (NSAIDs).
+Dietary intake of vitamin C by subjects suffering from osteoarthritis appears to slow disease progression.
+Clinical research also suggests that taking vitamin C in the form of calcium ascorbate at a dose of 1 gram per day for 2 weeks significantly reduces the pain and severity of osteoarthritis compared with placebo, although the effects are smaller than those observed with nonsteroidal anti-inflammatory drugs (NSAIDs).

 Posologie